 One of the roles of the Assistant Dean for Student Affairs is to serve as a student advocate in the College of Nursing.
 The Assistant Dean for Student Affairs also serves as the initial contact for concerns such as requesting exception to a college policy (petitions) or a grievance.
 The Assistant Dean serves as a confidential, informal, and independent resource for graduate student concerns and conflicts within the College of Nursing.
-Ms. Cheryl Nelson can be reached at (803) 777-8777 or by e-mail cynelson@e-mail.sc.edu.
+Mr. Wright Culpepper can be reached at (803) 777-8777 or by e-mail culpeppa@mailbox.sc.edu.